Sqyl-0717/selenium-petstore-test/README.md

 - Fill [this form](https://docs.google.com/forms/d/e/1FAIpQLSeDvCWjhM4KrUV_1eQc45taf--5Uz798jruwcFd8vjvXVAyHg/viewform?usp=sf_link) about your webpage choose.
 By filling the form, your reserve will be added to the spreadsheet mentioned in the previous bullet point.
 - Make your test program and publish on **Github** (Yes not on GitLab, now I ask you to use the public https://github.com/ to improve your visibility on the internet as programmer).
 - Copy the [point spreadsheet](https://docs.google.com/spreadsheets/d/1lwZlTShULZVSCxM-ew880VkdSffrruTUF229c-FsC5k/edit?usp=sharing) and fill the github url and with the tasks that you have done.
-- Present your solution.
-If you cannot explain fully that you wrote and does not convince me that you wrote it the work is failed and you have to choose a new page and redo the task.
+- Present your solution in a 1v1 call on Teams if you want to get grade 4 or 5.
+For grade 2,3 it is not necessary to present your work.
+I will publish possible presentation slots around 22th of May.
+You have to be able to explain your work and convince me that you were doing it alone.

 You have **2 weeks** to do the assignment, after that weekly you lose 1 grade.
 The deadline as before at Monday 6:00 AM.